wangerekaharun/StreamComposeAttachments/README.md

 This is a list AttachmentFactories.
 Each `AttachmentFactory` has the following two properties:

 - `canHandle` - This is where you specify what type of attachments the factory can handle.
 In this case, it's the attachments with `type` password.
 - `content` - This specifies the view that renders your custom attachment.
-This uses the `PasswordAttachmentView` composable that you've just seen earlier.
+This uses the `PasswordAttachmentView` composable that you've seen earlier.

 With this done, the only remaining thing to do is to add this custom factory to the `ChatTheme`.
 To do this override the `attachmentFactories`: